CoffeeStraw/PyonFX/docs/source/quick start.rst

 To use PyonFX, you'll have to write a Python3 script.
 Within it you will fully define the process of your KFX or advanced typesetting creation.

-If you run into problems installing Python3, there are resources online to help you out, like https://realpython.com/installing-python/ for example.
+If you don't know how to install Python3, there are resources online that can help you out, like https://realpython.com/installing-python/ for example.

 Windows
 +++++++